DavidCEllis/ducktools-pythonfinder/README.md

 of python other than the one currently running in order to satisfy the `requires-python` field.
 This tool is intended to search for potential python installs to attempt to satisfy such a requirement.

+## Isn't there already a 'pythonfinder' module? ##

+That module appears to require searching for a specific version and will find venv pythons.

+In contrast `ducktools.pythonfinder` simply yields python installs as they are discovered and will attempt to avoid returning virtualenv python installs

 ## Module usage ##